-Edward Codling is a Senior Lecturer in the Department of Mathematical Sciences.
-He undertakes research in the field of Mathematical Ecology,
+Dan Brawn is a Lecturer in the Department of Mathematical Sciences.

 - This component of the course focuses on solving systems of linear equations by Gaussian elimination; inverse matrices and singularity; vector spaces and subspaces; linear dependence, dimension, and rank; matrix eigenvalues and eigenvectors.
 It also considers the application of these topics to the linear regression problem and to the principal components problem.